soopercooper/f24_robotics/README.md

 # Cooper Olson Final Project : Autonomous Indoor Search

+The trials were run on 'Greek Assembly Hall Final.wbt' and 'maze.wbt'.
+To launch either world, make sure the file name in the launch file is the correct .wbt file.

 ## Algorithm
 1. **Wall Following**:
    - The robot moves along walls using LIDAR data.